 ACAP is a model program which serves up to 200 adults with autism (called Participants) in Dauphin, Cumberland, Lancaster and Chester Counties.
 Growth of the program could extend to counties throughout Pennsylvania.

-ACAP is an initiative of the Pennsylvania Department of Human Services, Office of Developmental Programs, Bureau of Supports for Autism and Special Populations and Keystone Autism Services, a subsidiary of Keystone Human Services.
-Keystone Human Services (KHS) is a nonprofit community agency that provides comprehensive systems of care in the areas of autism, mental health, intellectual disabilities, and early childhood development.
+ACAP is an initiative of the Pennsylvania Department of Human Services, Office of Developmental Programs, Bureau of Supports for Autism and Special Populations.